-Choose one book you read this summer and complete one of the writing projects below.
+Complete 1 of the writing projects below on 1 book you read this summer.
 The final project will be collected and celebrated in September by your new teacher!
 The menu includes straightforward writing assignments, along with more creative, hands-on projects.
 We encourage you to help your child select the project that works best for his/her learning style and interests.